jayanthkoushik/jayanthkoushik.github.io/pages/eve_paper.md

     together.
 Specifically, we modify Adam, a popular method for training deep learning models, with a coefficient that captures properties of the objective function.
-Empirically, we show that our method, which we call _Eve_, outperforms Adam and other popular methods in training deep neural networks, like convolutional neural networks for image classification, and recurrent neural networks for language tasks.
+Empirically, we show that our method, which we call Eve, outperforms Adam and other popular methods in training deep neural networks, like convolutional neural networks for image classification, and recurrent neural networks for language tasks.
 layout: default